SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 -------------------------

 One issue with the Octoclock units is that they contain a very basic Ethernet controller chip, the ENC28J60.
-This means that the Octoclock units will only operate at 10Mbps link speed.
-The 10Gb network switches specified above (NetGear XS708E-200NES) only operate at 100Mbps, 1000Mbps and 10000Mbps.
+This means that the Octoclock units will only operate at 10Mbps link speed (10BASE-T).
+The 10Gb network switches specified above (NetGear XS708E-200NES or XS708T) only operate at 100Mbps, 1000Mbps and 10000Mbps.
 Therefore, a 5-port unmanaged switch is used to connect all three Octoclocks to one of the 10Gbps network switches.
 The 5-port switch must be capable of operating at both 10Mbps and 100Mbps so it can connect to both the Octoclocks as well as the XS708E switch.
 The network cables connecting the Octoclocks to the 5-port switch do not need to be dual shielded and any Cat5 cable (or better) should work.